-The Primary Dealers can submit ordinary non-competitive subscriptions and special non-competitive subscriptions, following the conditions contained in appendix 2 of the present Code of Duties (or according to the conditions contained in the appendix 3 for the newly appointed Primary Dealers)
+4 The Primary Dealers can submit ordinary non-competitive subscriptions and special non-competitive subscriptions, following the conditions contained in appendix 2 of the Code of Duties (or according to the conditions contained in the appendix 3 for the newly appointed Primary Dealers).
+Source: Code of Duties for the Primary Dealers in Belgian Government Securities (January 2024).

-Before the Auction T-5 (Monday preceding T): Auction announcement (T= Day of the auction) Auctions are normally announced on the Monday preceding the auction after 5:00 p.m (CET).
-The Debt Agency's pages on Thomson Reuters and Bloomberg (BEDA) mention the OLO lines - usually two or three - that will be reopened.
-T-1 (Friday before T): Announcement of the range Before 12 noon (CET) On the Friday morning before the auction, the Debt Agency announces the range of the competitive offers to be auctioned.
-Via BEDA pages on Bloomberg and Thomson Reuters.
-During the Auction T: Submission of the bids and results On the day of the auction, competitive bids are submitted on the Bloomberg Auction System (BAS) from 11:30a.m (CET) onwards until 12 noon at the latest.
-The auction results are normally published a few minutes after cut-off time of the bidding process.
-Rule: The Primary Dealer whose accepted competitive bids total more than 40% of the amount issued in a line at an auction, informs the BDA of the amount it has taken for its own account and of the degree of concentration of its underlying customers' orders (with no name disclosure).
-After the Auction T+2 (Wednesday following T): Settlement Settlement of the competitive bids takes place until 4:00p.m (CET) on the second Target operating day following the auction (T+2) through the National Bank of Belgium Securities Settlement System (NBB SSS).
-T+3 (Thursday following T): Ordinary non-competitive subscriptions Participating in ordinary non-competitive subscriptions is an advantage granted to Primary Dealers.
-Ordinary non-competitive subscriptions take place between 11:30a.m until 12 noon (CET).
+After the Auction

+T+2 (Wednesday following T): Settlement

+Settlement of the competitive bids takes place until 4:00p.m.
+(CET) on the second Target operating day following the auction (T+2) through the National Bank of Belgium Securities Settlement System (NBB SSS).

+T+3 (Thursday following T): Ordinary non-competitive subscriptions

+Participating in ordinary non-competitive subscriptions is an advantage granted to Primary Dealers.
+Ordinary non-competitive subscriptions take place between 11:30a.m. until 12 noon (CET).
 Non-competitive bids are submitted at the weighted average price of the auction.
-Access is granted via the Bloomberg Auction System (BAS) from 11:30a.m (CET) T+5 (Monday following T): Special non-competitive subscriptions The 5 top ranked Primary Dealers entitled to Special non-competitive subscriptions have the right to submit their bids between 11:30a.m and 12:00 noon (CET).
+Access is granted via the Bloomberg Auction System (BAS) from 11:30a.m.
+(CET)

+T+5 (Monday following T): Special non-competitive subscriptions

+The entitled Primary Dealers to Special non-competitive subscriptions have the right to submit their bids between 11:30a.m. and 12:00 noon (CET).
 Non-competitive bids are submitted at the weighted average price of the auction.
+To be considered for the SNCSs, a Primary dealer needs to be compliant in every month of the 2 months reference period for OLOs.
+A Primary Dealer is compliant on a monthly basis if his monthly compliance ratio is at least 85%.

-Settlement of the Ordinary and special non- competitive subscriptions take place on the day of their introduction (ordinary subscriptions on T+3 and special subscriptions on T+5).
+Settlement of the Ordinary and special non-competitive subscriptions take place on the day of their introduction (ordinary subscriptions on T+3 and special subscriptions on T+5).

 Rule: In the event of abnormal trading conditions in a specific line, the Belgian Debt Agency may require a Primary Dealer to disclose the size of the position taken for its own account in that line.

 If the size of the position is likely to cause market distortions, the Debt Agency may request the Primary Dealer to reduce the amount of their position.